 In all these cases you need to consult a burn specialist and do as per his advice.
-In cases where it is a first degree burn, not invading the deeper layer of tissues, involving a small region and distant from any joint – you can treat them at home.
+In cases where it is a first-degree burn, not invading the deeper layer of tissues, involving a small region and distant from any joint – you can treat them at home.

 How To Treat A Burn From Boiling Water

 When dealing with burn with boiling water at home there are a few things to remember.
-One and utmost important of them is to stay calm and in control.
+One and utmost importance of them is to stay calm and in control.
 Now look out for following things:

 - Is the person conscious?
-If their airway, breathing and circulation are intact?
+If their airway, breathing, and circulation are intact?
 These questions are quite simple but we often forget to look for these.
 God forbid but you never know when you might end up having such an accident.
-If you get alarming answer to these questions then do no delay and immediately rush to the emergency.
+If you get an alarming answer to these questions then do no delay and immediately rush to the emergency.

-- If answer to the above questions is no and you are facing a small, first degree burn then get your tools, it’s time to be your personal doctor:
+- If the answer to the above questions is no and you are facing a small, first degree burn then get your tools, it’s time to be your personal doctor:

 Move Away From The Source Of Burn

 This probably is the basic instinct in a human being and probably nobody forgets to do so.
 Still, it is worth mentioning.
 Quickly remove the exposure of heat as longer exposure leads to tissue damage at deeper levels.
 Once the source is removed then remove any clothing or jewelry present in the affected area.
-If the tissue is adhered with clothing/jewelry then do not force it away.
+If the tissue has adhered with clothing/jewelry then do not force it away.
 Now look for all the above mentioned aspects of a burn, assess the injury and act accordingly.